statichunt/statichunt/content/themes/hugo-timeframe.md

 author: Gethugothemes
 author_link: https://gethugothemes.com
 date: 2023-04-03T00:00:00.000Z
+description: >-
-description: The Timeframe theme has a solid layout for just about any type of photo or video website.
+  The Timeframe theme has a solid layout for just about any type of photo or video website.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category: